 It is important to note that the filters cannot remove the black color of the fuel because the black color is due to the presence of sub-micron carbon particles that are hard to separate.

 A black diesel centrifuge continuously separates the water and fine solids from black diesel.
-This disc stack centrifuge exerts over 7,000 Gs to separate all free water and small particles down to 0.5-micron simultaneously.
+This disc stack centrifuge exerts over 7,000 Gs to simultaneously separate all free water and small particles down to 0.5-micron.

 The self-ejecting feature of the centrifuge allows it to eject out the separated sludge automatically.
 The separated water exits the centrifuge through a discrete port.

 Black diesel is a relatively inexpensive fuel for diesel engines compared to regular diesel fuel.
 Therefore, diesel vehicle owners prefer black diesel to save fuel costs.